benfoxall/Rumyras-Head/source/blog/2014-11-14-I-want-a-sarcasm-element.html.markdown

 <sarcasm>
 <code>&lt;sarcasm></code><i>Throws toys out the pram</i><code>&lt;/sarcasm></code>

-For aaaggees now I've wanted a way to express my sarcasm over the internets.
-When you're typing this can be pretty hard... it can get lost pretty quickly when words on a screen don't come with tone.
+<p>For aaaggees now I've wanted a way to express my sarcasm over the internets.
+When you're typing this can be pretty hard... it can get lost pretty quickly when words on a screen don't come with tone.</p>

 Enter the <code>&lt;sarcasm></code> element*.
 I, (as well as others), have been know to add this to IRC chats, or at least end a line with <code>&lt;/sarcasm></code>.